 These statutes contain several criteria intended to ensure that they are used by sophisticated parties who understand the ramifications of their choice.
 The primary requirement is that the transaction involve a substantial amount.
 Certain of these statutes do not apply to transactions for personal, family or household purposes or for labor or personal services.
 Further, these statutes do not apply to transactions where Section 1-105(2) of the Uniform Commercial Code provides another governing law.
-One of these statutes requires the parties to be subject to the jurisdiction of the courts of that jurisdiction to hear disputes arising out of that contract.
+One of these statutes requires the parties to be subject to the jurisdiction of the courts of that jurisdiction and subject to service of process.
+That statute also specifically authorizes courts of that jurisdiction to hear disputes arising out of that contract.
 Del.
 Code tit.
 6. § 2708.
 See also Ohio Rev. Code § 2307.39 (authorizing commencement of a civil proceeding in Ohio courts if the parties choose Ohio governing law and consent to jurisdiction of its courts and further providing that Ohio law would be applied).
 See the Comment to Section 13.4.